 Parx boasts seven dining options, ranging from the quick and inexpensive (Foodies and the Earl of Sandwich), to its signature upscale and award winning restaurant, Parxgrill.

 Parx brings a wealth of experience to the online gaming arena, having operated a social casino site, in conjunction with GAN plc, since 2015.
 This made it only natural for GAN to be the provider of choice for Parx’s real-money online casino software.
 More on known and potential PA iGaming partnerships.

 Parx may be a reluctant participant in Pennsylvania’s online gambling industry, but that doesn’t mean it will put out a substandard product — quite the opposite.

 Fearful of losing its stranglehold on the Philadelphia casino market, expect Parx to come out firing with a stellar online product, an aggressive promotional schedule, and tons of opportunities for players to earn comps and discounts at its land-based casino.

 Will Parx be numero uno in PA?
 It’s difficult to say, as other nearby casinos could give it a run for its money.
-That being said, Parx will hardly be a poor choice for PA online casino and poker players, and due to its brand recognition and commitment, may just capture the early market share lead.
+That being said, Parx will hardly be a poor choice for PA online casino and poker players, and due to its brand recognition and commitment, may just capture the early market share lead this July.

 Subscribe to our list and we’ll alert you when internet gambling goes live in PA.